jegly/Box/README.md

 ### Vision AI
 Ask questions about images using on-device vision models.
 Powered by LiteRT with Gemma 4 E2B / E4B — GPU-accelerated, up to 32K context.

+### App Language
+Switch Box's own interface language from **Settings → Language** — System, English, **Français**, **Português** or **Português (Brasil)**.
+Box uses Android's per-app language support, so your choice is stored by the system and survives app updates.
+Translation coverage is partial for now: translated screens follow your selection, everything else stays in English.

 ### Biometric App Lock
 Enable an optional biometric lock from Settings.
 The app re-locks automatically every time it is backgrounded.
 Unlock via fingerprint or face authentication before any content is shown.